 Naming Rules

 One-word names are typically not allowed.
-You may use a farm name like Peter Pan of Neverland Ranch or Peter P or Peter NLR.
-Please provide at least three name options.
-Do not use punctuation marks or numbers in the name choices.
-Names may not exceed 30 characters (spaces included).
-This rule does not apply to purebred Friesian who have FPS or FPZV papers.
+If a one word name is submitted, an initial/s may be added to the horse's name .
+You may use a farm name like Peter Pan of Neverland or Peter P or Peter NLR.
+Please provide at least two name options.
+Avoid using punctuation marks or numbers in the name choices, except for apostrophes.
+Names may not exceed 20 characters (spaces included).
+This rule does not, apply to purebred Friesians who have FPS or FPZV papers.

 The HH reserves the right to disallow the use of names already commonly established by another farm as their “trade-name”(s).
 Well-known sire names may not be used in the name, unless the horse is directly related to the sire and/or written permission is given by sire owner.
 Sire names may not be used at the beginning of a name, unless the horse is a direct son or daughter of that sire, or written permission is given by sire owner.